Lotes/json-schema-dsl/DRAFT.md

 Annotations can be used for describing metadata at type and type property definitions.

-The idea is to formulate a DSL and than derive a meta-schema in JSON.
+The idea is to formulate a DSL and then derive a meta-schema in JSON.

 #TODO